BarbieCue/consumer-driven-contract-testing-pact/README.md

 You can select another existing version with the
 `-P pacticipantVersion=<version>` flag.

-# A few notes about CDC
+# A few notes about CDC and Pact

 ## Teams have to talk to each other